KernelDeimos/ikmoqsvwxyz/README.md

 # ikmoqsvwxyz

 The letters "ikmoqsvwxyz" are missing from a photo that somebody posted on Facebook (photo below).
 As would be expected, people started to type messages excluding these letters in the thread (okay it was mostly me).
-I decided to write a program to automate this process, and also help decipher text written this wqay.
+I decided to write a program to automate this process, and also help decipher text written this way.

 ## Usage